m1gwings/summaries/nlp/applications-of-transformers.md

 ## Fine-tuning transformers

 It is possible to fine-tune the transformer architectures to learn specific tasks.
 A recent approach involves fine-tuning a single model to perform multiple tasks: researchers have found that multi-task model often **outperformed** task specific models on their task of specialty.
+This is known as **instruction tuning**.

 ## Further uses